-Each of the terminals of the primary as well as the secondary winding of a transformer is alternatively positive and negative with respect to each other as shown in the figure below.
-Let A1 and A2 be the positive and negative terminal respectively of the transformer primary and a1, a2 are the positive and negative terminal of the secondary side of the transformer.
+Each of the terminals of the primary, as well as the secondary winding of a transformer, is alternatively positive and negative with respect to each other as shown in the figure below.
+Let A1 and A2 be the positive and negative terminal, respectively of the primary side of the transformer and a1, a2 are the positive and negative terminal of the secondary side of the transformer.

 If A1 is connected to a1 and A2 is connected to a2 that means similar terminals of the transformer are connected, then the polarity is said to be additive.
 If A1 is connected to a2 and A2 to a1, that means the opposite terminals are connected to each other, and thus the voltmeter will read the subtractive polarity.

 It is essential to know the relative polarities at any instant of the primary and the secondary terminals for making the correct connections if the transformers are to be connected in parallel or they are used in a three-phase circuit.

 In the primary side, the terminals are marked as A1 and A2 and from the secondary side, the terminals are named as a1 and a2.
 The terminal A1 is connected to one end of the secondary winding, and a voltmeter is connected between A2 and the other end of the secondary winding.